 As an experienced licensed clinical social worker, it is my honor to assist you in exploring your core issues and move toward a healthy and fulfilling life.
 Utilizing a variety of approaches, including EMDR, I will work with you to create a treatment plan that is customized to meet your unique circumstances.

 With honesty and compassion I will work with you to create an open communication.
 The goal of our therapy sessions together, will be to help you develop the mental stability and strength needed to lead a healthy life.
 As you care more for yourself, you will find it easier to go through difficult times, as wells as become a more productive and happier person.

-Some specific skills therapy can provide are:
+Skills therapy can provide

 - Emotional management, including, but not limited to anger, jealousy, grief, and depression.

 - Coping mechanisms to allow you to work through situations which typically cause you anxiety, fear, or avoidance.